emurphy/recruiting-exercises/shipment-generation/README.md

 When a seller sends inventory to Deliverr, we need to decide how much inventory each warehouse will receive.
 Ideally we place the product near areas where customers will buy it.

-Write code to generate the inbound shipments.
-Input includes:
+When generating inbound shipments, input includes:
-  - Ten warehouses and their zip codes:
+  - Warehouses and their zip codes:
     ```
     { [{ "warehouseId": "WH1", "zip": "01100" }, { "warehouseId": "WH2", "zip":  "34028" }, ...,
        { "warehouseId": "WH10", "zip": "94102" }] }